blank-tree/sbb-tvm/readme.md

 bower install
 ```

-While you're working on your project, run:
+While you're working on your project or just want to look at a local version, run:

 ```bash
 npm start